-7. Tell and write time from analog and digital clocks to the nearest Lesson Plan Page (located in Teacher Resource Manual) & Student Activity Book Page Skill Builder Page (located in Teacher Resource Manual) /. five minutes, using a.m. and p.m. · 10-2 8.
+Lesson Plan Page (located in Teacher Resource Manual) & Student Activity Book Page Skill Builder Page (located in Teache Resource Manual) Work with time and money.
+7. Tell and write time from analog and digital clocks to the nearest five minutes, using a.m. and p.m.
+104, 105 18-2 8.
 Solve word problems involving dollar bills, quarters, dimes, nickels, and pennies, using \$ or ¢ symbols appropriately.
-Example: If you have 2 dimes and 3 pennies, how many cents do you have?
 113 Represent and interpret data.
 9. Generate measurement data by measuring lengths of several objects to the nearest whole unit, or by making repeated measurements of the same object.
 Show the measurements by making a line plot, where the horizontal scale is marked off in whole-number units.
 118 19-2 10.
 Draw a picture graph and a bar graph (with single-unit scale) to represent a data set with up to four categories.
-Solve simple puttogether, take apart, and compare problems using information presented in a bar graph.
-22, 23, 45 38-1 2.G GEOMETRY Reason with shapes and their attributes.
+Solve simple put- together, take apart, and compare problems using information presented in a bar graph.
+22, 23, 45 38-1 2.G GEOMETRY 2.0 Reason with shapes and their attributes.
 1. Recognize and draw shapes having specified attributes, such as a given number of angles or a given number of equal faces.
 Identify triangles, quadrilaterals, pentagons, hexagons, and cubes.
 3-5, 9, 18, 19 2.
 Partition a rectangle into rows and columns of same-size squares and count to find the total number of them.
 123 3.
 Partition circles and rectangles into two, three, or four equal shares, describe the shares using the words halves, thirds, half of, a third of, etc., and describe the whole as two halves, three thirds, four fourths.
 Recognize that equal shares of identical wholes need not have the same shape.
 205-208 25-1, 25-5